WaterFutures/EPyT-Flow/docs/tut.uncertainty.rst

 (instance of :class:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator`) by calling :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.set_model_uncertainty` BEFORE the simulation is run.
-Note that by default, uncertainties are only applied once even if the simulation is run multiple times -- this can be changed by setting the parameter `reapply_uncertainties` to True.
+Note that by default, uncertainties are only applied once even if the simulation is run multiple times.
+If the parameter `reapply_uncertainties` (in the :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.run_simulation` function) is set to True, the uncertainties are re-applied to the original properties before every simulation run.
 As a consequence, the simulation runs might no longer be deterministic.

 See below for a full list of all quantities that can be affected by uncertainties:

 +-------------------------------------------------+